Harmelodic/harmelodic.github.io/docs/advice-and-research/guitar-pedalboard.md

 - Chorus
 - Phaser

-## Buffers & Impedance
+## Buffers

+Buffers are features of pedals that ensures the pedal takes in a high impedance signal and outputs a low impedance signal.
+This is done in an effort to retain signal quality.

-TL;DR: Buffers are useful.
-Putting a buffer at least at the _start_ and _end_ of your pedalboard ensures your signal strength is maintained between your guitar and your amp, and the clarity of the signal (the notes and tone) are minimally affected by the added impedance of the pedals.
+It is generally recommended to put a buffer at least at the _start_ and _end_ of your pedalboard ensures your signal strength is maintained between your guitar and your amp, and the clarity of the signal (the notes and tone) are minimally affected by the added impedance of the pedals.

 ### Quick science lesson on impedance

-Electromagnets produce a magnetic field from an electric current.
-Changes to the current changes the magnetic field.
+Electromagnets produce a magnetic field from an electric current, and changes to the current changes the magnetic field.
 Variable reluctance sensors (VR sensors) are the opposite: Creating an electric current from a changes in a magnetic field.